15 seconds. That’s the time it takes to allow fraudsters into your network with a botnet.

 What can you do to protect yourself and your users?

-When it comes to protecting yourself, you need to be able to recognise the devices that want to enter your secured portals.
+When it comes to protecting yourself, you need to be able to recognize the devices that want to enter your secured portals.
 Has that device accessed this account before?
 If yes, you can assume they are a lower level of risk.
 If not, they need to jump through a few more hoops.

 After all, why would someone be logging in from a children’s toy or be able to complete a lengthy form in milliseconds?